Printable drafting cheat sheet for 2022 fantasy football leagues

-We are officially under two weeks away from the kickoff of the 2022 season and that means we have just two weekends to draft your fantasy football teams.
-And since we’re in the thick of draft season, we’ve put together a printable PDF and PNG of my current draft rankings.
+This weekend is the pinnacle of fantasy football drafting, so we’ve put together a printable PDF and PNG of my current draft rankings.

 We all know that nobody is going to get their rankings 100% correct, so always be sure to highlight “your guys” on any cheat sheet you print off.
-If you blindly follow any set of rankings, you’ll likely say to yourself at some point, “hey, that guy is going off this season and I really liked him!
+If you put your blinders on and just follow a set of rankings, you’ll likely say to yourself at some point, “hey, that guy is going off this season and I really liked him!
 Why didn’t I draft him!?”
 You should have drafted him because taking ownership of your draft is always the best route.

 Download PNG